4 Ways To Keep Your Digital Work-Time Logbook Accurate

 4. If In Doubt, Take A Break

-- If you don’t end up returning to work and end your work shift later in the day, the duration of time that has passed since you started the in-shift rest break will be counted towards your required 10-hour rest break to start a new work shift.
+- If you do not end up returning to work and end your work shift later in the day, the duration of time that has passed since you started the in-shift rest break will be counted towards your required 10-hour rest break before starting a new work shift.

-Just remember any rest breaks less than 30min in duration won’t count as a rest-break and instead be counted towards your on-duty time.
+Just remember any rest breaks less than 30min in duration will not count as a rest-break and instead be counted towards your on-duty time.

 I hope these tips and tricks will help you keep your violations to a minimum and increase the accuracy of your Digital Logbook entries.
 I would love to hear what tip you found the most helpful.